IstoraMandiri/selfie-sign-in/README.md

 # Selfie Sign In

-A low-security login method for meteor, using selfies.
+A selfie-based login method for Meteor.

-To create an acocunt, user is required to submit an image.

-It becomes their avatar for the duration of the session.
+Users are are able to login by uploading an image, which becomes their avatar for the duration of the session.
+If they are using a mobile device, they are prompted to take a picture using their camera, and are encouraged to take a selfie.

-## Packages Used

-* CollectionFS
-* cfs-gridfs
------* user-status
-* graphicsmagick

 ## Quickstart